bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ```

 This will generate a `bucket.d.ts` containing all your features.
-Any feature look ups will now be checked against the features that exist in Bucket.
+Any feature look ups will now be checked against the features that exist in Reflag.

 Here's an example of a failed type check: